 Social media is important to travel teens, and Instagram is one of the most popular photo apps.

-Berlin has a plethora of amazing spots to light up the lens with including the Berlin Cathedral on Museum Island, Alexanderplatz, and the remains of the Berlin Wall.
+Berlin has many amazing spots to light up the lens with including the Berlin Cathedral on Museum Island, Alexanderplatz, and the remains of the Berlin Wall.

-Wandering a city for the best Insta pictures is a great way to see incredible places, but also one of the best free things to do in Berlin with teenagers.
+Wandering a city for the best Instagram pictures is a great way to see incredible places, but it is also one of the best free things to do in Berlin with teenagers.

 Professional photoshoot in Berlin